UncleCShark/Cmaketopia/Docs/CommandLine.md

 the librarian:hammer:. **Remember these are command line tools.** Again a [**toolchain**](https://en.wikipedia.org/wiki/Toolchain) is a set of these programs and additional tools.
 The compiler transforms C++ source code files and produces [object file](https://en.wikipedia.org/wiki/Object_file).
 The librarian create a static library from a set of object files.
 The linker takes object files and libraries and resolves their symbolic references to generate an executable (application) or a dynamic/shared library.
 The object files and static libraries are only needed during building an application.
 An executable may depend on dynamic/shared libraries thus they are essential during the execution of app and have to be accessible when the application is running.
 What is more one shared library may rely on other shared ones.

 ![Build process](../assets/buildprocess.png)
+Figure 1.2 The compile and link process.

-Figure 1.2 The Three Musketeers (a compiler, librarian and linker) in action
+The figure above presents **The Three Musketeers** (a compiler, librarian and linker) in action.
+On the left you see a process of creation of a static library, which is later linked to an executable or dynamic link library by the linker.

 ### Compilation environment

+To work properly a compiler needs a correct operating environment.
 The tools in the toolchain are command-line build tools, which need several environment variables to work properly.
 Variables are customized for your installation and build configuration.
 For instance Visual C++ command-line tools use the PATH, TMP, INCLUDE, LIB, and LIBPATH environment variables. (see detail [Set the Path and Environment Variables for Command-Line Builds]({{site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id)).
 For GNU compilers see [Environment Variables Affecting GCC]({{site.baseurl}}/Docs/AdditionalReadingResources#GNU-id).
 As a cross-platform programmers we should think abstractively.
 Try to think of building process in general terms and treat your build tools as a implementation of a part of this abstraction.
 Just like [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming).
 When I write a terminal or a console I mean any implementation of it, [macOS](https://en.wikipedia.org/wiki/Terminal_(macOS)), [Mintty]({{ site.baseurl}}/Docs/AdditionalReadingResources#MSYS2-id) for example.
 A shell, it can be [Bash]({{ site.baseurl}}/Docs/AdditionalReadingResources#GNU-id), [Cmd]({{ site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id).
 To prepare a compilation environment Windows toolchains provide scripts (see details [piggybacking](#piggybackings) for [MSVC](#msvc)  and [Mingw64-shell](#mingw64-shell)) that set a number of environment variables required for build tools.
 On Linux there is typically a dominant C++ compiler and the compiling environment is set out of box.
 A process of building binaries can be described as follow:

 - open your terminal/console;
 - if it's applicable set any environment variables required by your toolset;